TheAlexSannikov/PillPopper/app/Roadmap.md

     StonerStopwatch:
-        As of now, a simple stopwatch that has a progress arc around a cute 'happy earth'
+        As of now, a simple stopwatch that has a progress arc around a cute 'happy earth' Messy state management by maintaining separate VM from persistent (only writes to persistent  storage on app close) Could be improved by reading VM state directly from store [as in MVI]

     PillPopper:
         More complex app, allows for user to track verious different pills